cythrauL/cf-wargame/README.md

 Ethical hacking, vulnerability research and exploit understanding environment.

 Jeopardy 'Capture The Flag' format:
-  When a challange solved, the user is given a key (tied to their username) they can submit to a score-bot for points!
+  When a challange is solved, the user is given a key (tied to their username) which they can submit to a score-bot for points!

-The aim of this project is to teach vulnerability research and exploit understanding in a fun, safe environment.
+The aim of this project is to teach vulnerability research skills and enable understanding exploitation in a fun, safe environment.

 _“To know your Enemy, you must become your Enemy.”_
 ― Sun Tzu, The Art of War